fearlsgroove/drupal-recaptcha/README.txt

 INSTALLATION
 ------------

-1. Extract the reCAPTCHA module to your local favourite modules directory (sites/all/modules).
+1. Extract the reCAPTCHA module to your modules directory.

 2. Download the reCAPTCHA PHP Library from: http://recaptcha.net/plugins/php